Longueau

 Longueau ([lɔ̃ɡo]; Londjeu) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

 Longueau is situated 4 mi southeast of Amiens, a suburb just by the airport, on the N29 road.
 Longueau station has rail connections to Amiens, Creil, Arras, Lille, Compiègne and Paris.

 Population

 Places of interest

 The town was once a railway centre.
 The reinforced concrete depot, now a registered historic monument is one of four designed by Bernard Lafaille between the two world wars.

+Longeau hosts a British military cemetery containing 204 Commonwealth war dead, primarily from the First World War.